 - Assessment planning

 - Assignment brief BTEC (RQF)

-- Internal verification of assignment brief BTEC (QCF)

 - Internal verification of assignment brief BTEC (RQF)

 - Observation record

 - Witness statement

 - Assessment tracking

-- Internal verification of assessment decisions BTEC (QCF)

 - Internal verification of assessment decisions BTEC (RQF).

-For HN (RQF) qualifications, Example Assessment Briefs (EABs) and Schemes of Work (SOW) have been produced for some units.
+For HN (RQF) qualifications, Example Assessment Briefs (EABs), Authorised Assignment Briefs (AABs) and Schemes of Work (SOW) have been produced for some units.
 Centres can use these documents as a template for their own delivery, contextualising them to meet their students' needs.
 These documents can be found on HN Global.

-Assessment and feedback guidance for centres and Assessors for HN (RQF) qualifications has also been prodcued and is available on HN Global.
+Assessment and feedback guidance for centres and Assessors for HN (RQF) qualifications has also been produced and is available on HN Global.